jim4067/jimii/content/guessing-game-solana.md

 tags = ["Rust", "solana", "CLI", "clap"]
 +++

-In this tutorial we will learn about Verifiable Random Functions by building a guessing game on the Solana blockchain using Orao Network's Random Verifiable Function service.
+In this tutorial, we will learn about Verifiable Random Functions by building a guessing game on the Solana blockchain using Orao Network's Random Verifiable Function service.

-We will implement the Solana program onchain, which generates a random number between 0 and 10.
+We will implement the Solana program on-chain, which generates a random number between 0 and 10.
 We will then build a simple CLI interface to interact with the program.
 The CLI will prompt the user for a number.
 After a guess is entered, the program will indicate whether the guess is too low or too high.
 If the guess is correct, the game will print a congratulatory message and exit.

 <!-- more -->

-**Note:** This tutorial is only meant to show you how you can generate and use a VRF inside your onchain program.
+**Note:** This tutorial is only meant to show you how you can generate and use a VRF inside your on-chain program.

 Use this GitHub to check against your code - [Calyptus-Learn/orao-vrf](https://github.com/Calyptus-Learn/orao-vrf).

 ## Verifiable Random Function

-Imagine that you a building a game on the Solana blockchain.
+Imagine that you are building a game on the Solana blockchain.
 Suppose it is similar to what we are going to build, `a guessing game`, but with a twist that the first person to guess the correct number wins a prize.
-How would you ensure fairness and transparency when generating the random numbers for the game.
-Due to the deterministic nature of blockchain, it would be very difficult to do this within your program(smart contract) and relying on a trusted centralized provider, but what if it get compromised?
+How would you ensure fairness and transparency when generating the random numbers for the game?
+Due to the deterministic nature of blockchain, it would be very difficult to do this within your program(smart contract) and rely on a trusted centralized provider, but what if it gets compromised?

 In comes, Verifiable Random functions.